Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

-This CSS file will be accessed via e.g. ``http://localhost:6543/static/style.css`` by virtue of the call we've made to :meth:`pyramid.configuration.Configurator.add_static_view` within our ``__init__.py`` file.
+This CSS file will be accessed via e.g. ``http://localhost:6543/static/style.css`` by virtue of the call we've made to :meth:`pyramid.config.Configurator.add_static_view` within our ``__init__.py`` file.
 Any number and type of static resources can be placed in this directory (or subdirectories) and are just referred to by URL within templates.